-Why do all brands need podcasts?
+Why do all B2B brands need a podcast?
 How does a podcast create a brand connection that other content doesn’t?
 How can you harness the voices and perspectives of experts as the centerpiece of all of your marketing?
-In this episode of Content Callout, Lindsay Tjepkema—the CEO and co-founder of Casted and THE podcast queen—talks about why brands NEED podcasts, about outdated marketing playbooks, and harnessing the voices of experts.
+In this episode of The Content Callout, Lindsay Tjepkema—the CEO and co-founder of Casted and THE podcast queen—talks about why brands NEED podcasts, about outdated marketing playbooks, and harnessing the voices of experts.

 Outline of This Episode